 Please note that A3 size plans are preferable and we are unable to accept plans larger than A1 size.

 A design and access statement is a concise report accompanying certain applications for planning permission and applications for listed building consent.
 They provide an outline for applicants to explain how the proposed development is suitable to the site and its setting, and demonstrate that it can be adequately accessed by prospective users.
 Design and access statements can help decision-making by enabling us and third parties to better understand the analysis that has supported the design of a development proposal.

 The level of detail in a design and access statement should be proportionate to the complexity of the application, but should not be long.

 All local authorities have to consider the conservation of biodiversity (natural environment) when determining a planning application.
 Government planning policies for biodiversity are set out in section 11 of the National Planning Policy Framework (NPPF).

 As part of 1APP (National Application Form), the submission of a biodiversity survey and report is listed in Local Planning Application Requirements - further information on what is included for planning applications can be found in the biodiversity checklist.

 Most of the Hampshire Local Planning Authorities (under the umbrella group of HIPOG) have adopted a joint working approach to the local requirements.
 All local authorities in Hampshire have identified the submission of a biodiversity survey and report as a requirement for certain application types.
-The checklists can be found on the Hampshire County Council website.
+Find biodiversity checklists on the Hampshire County Council website.

-Sometimes you might be required to submit a daylight or sunlight assessment to support your proposals, an example is given below:
+Sometimes you might be required to submit a daylight or sunlight assessment to support your proposals.